pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_overview.md

 ### Set up event listeners

-- Message and error listeners are bound in GameInstance::Init.
-- They log received messages and errors.
+Bind OnMessageReceived and OnPubnubError to handle messages and errors (see Init above).

 ### Create a subscription

-- Subscribes to "hello_world_channel" in GameInstance::Init.
+Subscribe to a channel to receive messages (see SubscribeToChannel in Init above).

 ### Publish messages

-- Messages must be JSON-serializable and < 32 KiB.
-- Use a PlayerController to publish on P key press.
+Messages must be JSON-serializable and < 32 KiB.
+Use a PlayerController to publish on key press.

 In your header file (PubNubPlayerController.h):